fbpic/fbpic/docs/source/overview.rst

 By contrast, FBPIC performs the field solve in **spectral space**, where the derivatives can be more precisely evaluated, and where Maxwell's equations can be integrated analytically in time.
-This makes the algorithm **dispersion-free in all directions**.
+This can make the algorithm **dispersion-free in all directions**.
 For more details on the algorithm and the artifacts that it avoids, see the `original article
 <http://www.sciencedirect.com/science/article/pii/S0010465516300224>`_
 of FBPIC (arxiv version `here <https://arxiv.org/abs/1507.04790>`_).

 .. note::